 -This potato casserole is perfect for freezing as the butter, sour cream, and whole milk help hold up the consistency.
 If the potatoes are a little watery when reheated, adding some additional butter or sour cream will help mitigate this.

--You can also scoop portion sizes onto a plate and put the entire plate in the freezer.
-After about 5 hours, you can stack the frozen potatoes on top of one another in a freezer bag.
+- Method #2: Use a measuring cup to scoop portion sizes onto a plate and put the entire plate in the freezer for 1-2 hours.
+Stack the frozen potatoes on top of one another in a freezer bag.

-Reheating Frozen Potato Casserole:
+Reheating Frozen Potatoes

 - Oven: Wrap the frozen potatoes in foil or place in an oven-safe covered dish.
 Bake at 350 degrees for 20-25 minutes or so.
 The exact amount of time depends on the portion size.

 - Microwave: Place the frozen potatoes on a microwave-safe plate or bowl and heat for about 5 minutes at half power, stirring them occasionally.
 The exact amount of time depends on the portion size.

 - TIP: This resource provides additional information and images regarding how to freeze, store, and reheat mashed potatoes.

 - ½ pound bacon

 - 8 medium russet potatoes, Equal to about 6 pounds

 - 3 Tablespoons canola oil

-- 2 sticks salted butter softened and sliced into cubes.
+- 2 sticks salted butter, softened and sliced into cubes.

 - 1 cup sour cream